vkeshari/cricket_ratings/README.md

 'build_players.py'
 Reads stored ratings data from get_data.py and creates rating timelines, one file per player.
 + START_YEAR: Data will be crawled starting January 01 of this year.
-End date is always today's calendar date
 + today: Set it to the last date you have data for

 'animate.py'